kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. The secretion of both is increased by amino acids in the blood

 #### Answer: D. The secretion of both is increased by hyPOglycaemia - *FALSE* = E. The secretion of both is increased by amino acids in the blood - TRUE
-- The endocrine portion of the pancreas takes the form of many small clusters of cells called islets of langerhans or, more simply, islets.
-Humans have roughly a million islets.
-Pancreatic islets house three major cell types, each of which produces a different endocrine product:
+- Endocrine portion of pancreas takes the form of many small clusters of cells called *islets of langerhans*
+- Humans have roughly a million islets

+- Pancreatic islets house three major cell types, each producing a different endocrine product
-•    α cells (A cells) secrete the hormone glucagon
+	1. α cells (A cells) secrete *glucagon*
-•    β cells (B cells) produce insulin and are the most abundant of the islet cells
+	2. β cells (B cells) produce *insulin*
+		- most abundant of islet cells
-•    δ cells (D cells) secrete the hormone somatostatin, which is also produced by a number of other endocrine cells in the body.
+	3. δ cells (D cells) secrete **somatostatin**
+		- also produced by a number of other endocrine cells in body

-- Amino acids (especially arginine) stimulate the secretion of both insulin and glucagon.
-Hypoglycaemia stimulates insulin secretion, but inhibits glucagon release.
-Glucagon increases hepatic gluconeogenesis and glycogenolysis, whereas insulin inhibits gluconeogenesis and stimulates glycogen synthesis.
-The activity of hormone-sensitive lipase is increased by glucagon and decreased by insulin.
+- **NOTE** Amino acids (esp. *arginine*) stimulate secretion of both insulin and glucagon
+	- HyPOglycaemia *stimulates insulin* secretion, but *inhibits glucagon* release
+- Glucagon &uarr; hepatic gluconeogenesis and glycogenolysis
+	- **NOTE** insulin inhibits gluconeogenesis + stimulates glycogen synthesis (*energy storage*)
+- Activity of hormone-sensitive lipase is &uarr; by glucagon and &darr; by insulin

 ### Q2.109
-Urine specific gravity measures the concentration of particles in the urine.
+*Urine specific gravity* measures the concentration of particles in the urine.
 A normal specific-gravity ranges between 1.005 and 1.030.
 A urine specific gravity that remains the _same when measured during the day or night_ indicates:

 	A. Loss of concentrating and diluting capacity
 	B. Prerenal azotaemia